vorakl/FakeTpl/README.md

 It's not a real template engine or a complete program.
 This is a working solution for a simple idea of using shell inlines as a templates.

-Of course, it won't be convenient to use this kinda "templates" with files where are a lot of quotation marks or other expressions sensitive to the shell syntax, because it leads to escaping all these special characters.
-But, at the same time it is convenient  for adding templates to any common configuration files and other similar cases, for which actually it did created.
+Of course, it won't be convenient to use this sort of "templates" with files where are a lot of quotation marks or other expressions sensitive to the shell syntax, because it leads to escaping all these special characters.
+But, at the same time it is convenient  for adding templates to any common configuration files and other similar cases, for which actually `faketpl` did created.

 The solutions is done as a little function which is called `faketpl`.
 It's compatible with many sh-like shells because uses only basic instructions, which can be included in any script, either as a one-liner or an external script (after downloading from the Internet).
 Faketpl was tested in Bourne shell (sh), bash, zsh and ash (Busybox).